nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_bloodPressure.md

 The clinical code that represents systolic part of the blood pressure.

-A list of the systolic blood pressure codes is included in the uncategorised guidance page [here](accessrecord_structured_development_uncategorisedData_guidance.html).
+A list of the systolic blood pressure codes is included in the [uncategorised guidance page](accessrecord_structured_development_uncategorisedData_guidance.html).

 ### component.valueQuantity ###